 As such, good Governance is broader than compliance with a relevant governance code; it also encompasses compliance with statutory obligations such as the State Body’s parent Act, the Companies Act (where applicable) as well as relevant statutory provisions such as Ethics/Standards in Public Office legislation, the Official Languages Act, the Freedom of Information Act, the Protected Disclosures Act, Data Protection/GDPR etc.

-This half-day workshop provides an overview of the main statutory requirements for public bodies and will draw on the Institute’s experience in advising and facilitating Boards, Board Members and Executives.
+This two hour online workshop provides an overview of the main statutory requirements for public bodies and will draw on the Institute’s experience in advising and facilitating Boards, Board Members and Executives.